handsontable/handsontable/docs/next/guides/getting-started/grid-size.md

 [[toc]]

+## Overview

+Grid size is used to define the initial size of the grid by setting the width, height and dimensions.

-## Introduction
+## Setting the size

 You need to define the grid's container as a starting point to initialize it.
 Usually, the `div` element becomes this container.
 This container should have defined dimensions as well as the rest of your layout.
-Handsontable supports relative units such as `%`, `rem`, `em`, `vh`, `vw`, as well as  `px`.
+Handsontable supports relative units such as `%`, `rem`, `em`, `vh`, `vw`, and `px`.

-## Setting the size

 ### Define the size in CSS styles

 Both `width` and `height` could be defined as inline styles or as a CSS class property.
-In this case, it's important to properly define what should be an `overflow` parent.
+In this case, it's important to define what should be an `overflow` parent properly.
 Handsontable looks for the closest element with `overflow: auto` or `overflow: hidden` to use it as a scrollable container.
-If no such element is found a window will be used.
+If no such element is found, a window will be used.

 ::: tip
-Handsontable doesn't observe CSS changes for container out of the box.
+Handsontable doesn't observe CSS changes for containers out of the box.
-If you'd like to observe it, you can define dimensions in configuration object or create your own observer.
+If you'd like to observe it, you can define the dimensions in the configuration object or create your own observer.
 :::

 ### Pass the size in the configuration object